Belgium national football team

-The Belgium national football team officially represents Belgium in men's international football since their maiden match in 1904.
+The Belgium national football team has represented Belgium in men's international football since their maiden match in 1904.
 The squad is under the global jurisdiction of FIFA and is governed in Europe by UEFA—both of which were co-founded by the Belgian team's supervising body, the Royal Belgian Football Association.
-Periods of regular Belgian representation at the highest international level, from 1920 to 1938, from 1982 to 2002 and again from 2014 onwards, have alternated with mostly unsuccessful qualification rounds.
+Periods of regular Belgian representation at the highest international level, from 1920 to 1938, from 1980 to 2002 and again from 2014 onwards, have alternated with mostly unsuccessful qualification rounds.
 Most of Belgium's home matches are played at the King Baudouin Stadium in Brussels.

 Belgium's national team have participated in three quadrennial major football competitions.
-It appeared in the end stages of fourteen FIFA World Cups and six UEFA European Championships, and featured at three Olympics football tournaments, including the Football at the 1920 Summer Olympics which they won.
+It appeared in fourteen FIFA World Cups and six UEFA European Championships, and featured at three Olympic football tournaments, including the 1920 Summer Olympics which they won.
 Other notable performances are victories over four reigning world champions—West Germany, Brazil, Argentina and France—between 1954 and 2002.
 Belgium has long-standing football rivalries with its Dutch and French counterparts, having played both teams nearly every year from 1905 to 1967.
 The squad has been known as the Red Devils since 1906; its fan club is named "1895".

-During the national player career of forward Paul Van Himst, the most-praised Belgian footballer of the 20th century, Belgium finished in third place as hosts at UEFA Euro 1972.
-After that, they experienced two golden ages with many gifted players.
+Belgium finished in third place as hosts at UEFA Euro 1972.
+After that, they experienced two golden generations.
 In the first period, which lasted from the 1980s to the early 1990s, the team finished as runners-up at UEFA Euro 1980 and fourth in the 1986 FIFA World Cup.
-In the second, under guidance of Marc Wilmots and later Roberto Martínez in the 2010s, Belgium topped the FIFA World Rankings for the first time in November 2015 and finished third at the 2018 FIFA World Cup.
-To date, Belgium is the only national team in the world to top the FIFA ranking without having won a World Cup or a continental trophy (Spain had topped the ranking in late 2008 without winning the World Cup, but had won the European title in 1964 and 2008; while the Netherlands topped the ranking in August 2011 without a World Cup title, but won the European title in 1988).
+In the second, under the guidance of Marc Wilmots and later Roberto Martínez in the 2010s, Belgium topped the FIFA World Ranking for the first time in November 2015 and finished third at the 2018 FIFA World Cup.
+To date, Belgium is the only national team to top the FIFA ranking without having won a World Cup or continental trophy.